I’m just here to have a good time. Why should I volunteer in the first place?

 Can I come and camp early if I’m a volunteer?

-For 2017, the doors of LOF open on Wednesday to *all* LOF attendees.
+The doors of LOF open on Wednesday to *all* LOF attendees.
 Some departments do require on-site pre-event work.
 However, your department lead will let you know if there are any early entry openings available.
 Theme camps are also given a different time for entry – direct all theme camp related entry questions to our Placement team.

 Can I stay and camp after the event as a volunteer?